-- (a) Pressure retaining parts of components in the reactor coolant system. - (b) Components of or connected to the primary reactor coolant system that are essential for ensuring the shutdown of the reactor and cooling of the nuclear fuel in relevant operational states and in postulated accident conditions.; - (c) Other components, such as main steam lines or feedwater lines, whose dislodgement or failure might put in jeopardy the systems mentioned in items $(\underline{4a})$ and $(\underline{2b})$ above.

-10.5.
-Components subjected to in-service inspection in accordance with paragraph 10.4 should generally be examined by visual, surface and volumetric methods.
-In addition, the pressure retaining components should be checked for possible leakage by means of a leak test.
+- (a) Pressure retaining parts of components in the reactor coolant system; - (b) Components of or connected to the primary reactor coolant system that are essential for ensuring the shutdown of the reactor and cooling of the nuclear fuel in relevant operational states and in postulated accident conditions; - (c) Other components, such as main steam lines or feedwater lines, whose dislodgement or failure might put in jeopardy the systems mentioned in items (1) and (2) above. - 10.5.
+Components subjected to in-service inspection in accordance with para.
+10.4 should generally be examined by visual, surface and volumetric methods.
+In addition, the pressure retaining components should be checked for possible leakage by means of a leak test. - 10.6.

-10.6.
 Depending on their importance to safety, some components may be exempted from the surface and volumetric examinations because of either their size, the size of their connections, or the number of barriers between them and the fuel or the outside atmosphere.
-In such cases, however, these components should still be examined for integrity as part of the system hydraulic tests.
+In such cases, however, these components should still be examined for integrity as part of the system hydraulic tests. - 10.7.

-10.7.
 The number, frequency and extent of in-service inspections of similar systems and components may be reduced by a sampling programme that will vary according to the design, the number of similar components or systems involved, operational requirements and the existence of identical units in a multiple unit plant.
 The sampling rate should be consistent with the importance to safety of the respective component and the rate of degradation.
 Sample selection should be planned to ensure wide coverage of the sample population over an appropriate period.

-Commented [CR5 used before and not u

-Set before and not of ⇒I suggest to write ⇒CS: correction in

-Formatted: After: